 29-A MRS §2118 defines distracted driving as operating a motor vehicle while engaging in an activity “that is not necessary to the operation of the vehicle” and “that actually impairs, or would reasonably be expected to impair, the ability of the person to safely operate the vehicle.”
 When combined with other factors established by §2118, distracted driving can contribute to failure to maintain control of a motor vehicle, which is a traffic infraction.

-Additionally, 29-A MRS §2116 prohibits drivers under the age of 18 from operating a motor vehicle while using a mobile telephone or handheld electronic device.
-Similarly, 29-A MRS §1304 and §1311 prohibit persons with a learner’s permit and licensed drivers under 18, respectively, from operating a motor vehicle while using a mobile telephone or a handheld electronic device.
+29-A MRS §1304 and §1311 prohibit persons with a learner’s permit and licensed drivers under 18, respectively, from operating a motor vehicle “on a public way while using, manipulating, talking into or otherwise interacting with a handheld electronic device or mobile telephone.”